Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Experiment Implementation

 \subsection{Transmission Structure for Experimental Trials}

-In each experimental trial, Alice transmits the three-segment packet shown in Fig.~\ref{fig:data_packet}: a non-covert \emph{preamble}, an \emph{Alice-on} segment, and an \emph{Alice-off} (noise-only) segment.
-An additive-white-Gaussian-noise (AWGN) generator operates continuously throughout the entire experiment.
-The Alice-on and Alice-off segments each last $T$ seconds, while the preamble marks the start of every trial and facilitates synchronization at Bob and Willie.
+In each experimental trial, Alice transmits the four-segment packet shown in Fig.~\ref{fig:data_packet}: a non-covert \emph{preamble}, a baseline-estimation gap, an \emph{Alice-on} segment, and an \emph{Alice-off} (noise-only) segment.
+An AWGN generator operates continuously throughout the experiment.
+The Alice-on and Alice-off segments last $T$ seconds each, while the preamble marks the start of each trial and facilitates finding Alice’s transmission in Bob's and Willie's traces.

 The preamble consists of the 13-bit Barker sequence repeated five times (65 bits in total).
-Each bit is BPSK-modulated and occupies 200 samples; the first sample carrying the modulated symbol followed by 199 zero-padding samples.
-The resulting 13\,000-sample sequence is then pulse-shaped with a root-raised-cosine (RRC) filter with roll-off factor $\beta = 0.35$ spanning 12 symbols, represented digitally by $12\times200 + 1 = 2401$ taps.
+Each bit is BPSK-modulated and occupies 200 samples; the first sample carries the modulated symbol, followed by 199 zero-padding samples.
+The resulting 13\,000-sample sequence is then pulse-shaped with a root-raised-cosine (RRC) filter with roll-off factor $\beta = 0.35$, spanning 12 symbols and represented digitally by $12\times200 + 1 = 2401$ taps.
 After filtering, the preamble length is $65\times200 + (2401 - 1) = 15,400$ samples.
+The baseline-estimation gap is one second ($f_s$-samples) long, and is used to monitor noise power level throughout the experiment.

 During the Alice-on segment, Alice embeds her covert message using the pilot- and data-pulse pairs defined in Section \ref{subsec:covert_pulse_design}, transmitting only in the pulse slots indexed by $\vec{t}$.
 We evaluate covert throughput and Bob's decoding reliability, as well as Willie's detection performance under hypothesis $H_1$, using the Alice-on segment.
 The Alice-off segment, which contains only AWGN, is used to characterize Willie's detector under the null hypothesis $H_0$.